ROIGCP/BigTable/bigquery.md

-# How to query BigTable from BigQuery
+# How to query Bigtable from BigQuery

 Requires:
     BigQuery Console